 24 Aug Guide to Taipei

-Taipei is a glistening gem of a metropolitian city whose beauty lies in its Chinese heritage infused with Japanese, American and Southeast Asian influences.
+Taipei is a glistening gem of a metropolitan city whose beauty lies in its Chinese heritage infused with Japanese, American and Southeast Asian influences.
 In many ways, the 300 year old city is like a living museum.
 From Japanese-era mansions to traditional tea ceremonies to military barracks reworked into shophouses, Taipei is a city that takes fierce pride in celebrating its history.

-One of the many wonderful things about Taipei is their food!
+One of the many wonderful things about Taipei is the food!
 In fact, dining out is so popular that many studio apartments do not have kitchens.
 Eating is cheap, casual and tasty, a fun social activity for the Taiwanese.
 When you’re in Taiwan, you mustn’t miss a visit to the fantastically noisy night markets to sample great snacks, where wonderful smells of greasy and tasty food wafts through the air!

 Taipei bustles around the clock, but things really get fun when the sun goes down.
 Our best advice would be to peruse museums and do your indoor shopping during the day, leaving you time to explore the streets and markets for local eats and nightlife as it gets dark!